 1. Which airports are operating?
-(Please note these are only for domestic essential travel)

-- O.R.
+O.R.
 Tambo International Airport

-- Cape Town International Airport
+Cape Town International Airport

-- Bram Fischer International Airport
+Bram Fischer International Airport

-- East Lodnon Airport
+East London Airport

-- Port Elizabeth International Airport
+Port Elizabeth International Airport

-- Upington International Airport
+Upington International Airport

-3. How will you ensure that wheelchairs are sanitised knowing that many people will be touching them?
+2. How will you ensure that wheelchairs are sanitised knowing that many people will be touching them?

 Wheelchairs will be sanitised after every use.

-4. Will Passenger Aid Unit assistance be wearing Personal Protective Equipment’s when assisting passengers?
+3. Will Passenger Aid Unit assistance be wearing Personal Protective Equipment’s when assisting passengers?

 All staff members will wear Personal Protective Equipment when assisting passengers.

-5. How will the airlines ensure that seats are deep cleaned after every flight?
+4. How will the airlines ensure that seats are deep cleaned after every flight?

 Please kindly refer to your respective airline for more information on sanitation and hygiene within the aircraft.

-6. Are IDs and driver’s licenses safe from contamination considering the number of people touching them at the airport?
+5. Are IDs and driver’s licenses safe from contamination considering the number of people touching them at the airport?

 Passengers are encouraged to use online check-in to minimise touching of personal identity documents.
 Security will also request that passengers scan their boarding cards.

-7. Will baggage handlers wear full Personal Protective Equipment because they could pass the virus from one bag to another?
+6. Will baggage handlers wear full Personal Protective Equipment because they could pass the virus from one bag to another?

 All baggage handlers will wear full Personal Protective Equipment when assisting passengers and handling baggage.

-8. How safe is luggage from contamination during loading and offloading?
+7. How safe is luggage from contamination during loading and offloading?

 Airports Company South Africa adheres to the strictest health and safety protocols.
 All baggage will be fully sanitised and baggage handlers will wear complete Personal Protective Equipment.
 Bags must be wrapped as an additional safety measure.